-I was so impressed with the concept of our day to day work comparison with the software testing.
+I was so impressed with the concept of our day to day work compared with the software testing.

 I will extract only points related to software testing.
-As a software tester keep in mind these simple points:
+As a software tester keeps in mind these simple points:

-If you are a experienced tester on any project then help the new developers on your project.
-Some testers have habit to keep the known bugs hidden till they get implement in code and then they write a big defect report on that.
+If you are an experienced tester on any project then help the new developers on your project.
+Some testers have a habit to keep the known bugs hidden till they get to implement in code and then they write a big defect report on that.
 Don’t try to only pump your bug count, share everything with developers.

 Don’t blame others:

-As a tester you should not always blame developers for the bugs.
-Concentrate on bug, not always on pointing that bug in front of all people.
-Hit the bug and its cause not the developer!
+As a tester, you should not always blame developers for the bugs.
+Concentrate on a bug, not always on pointing that bug in front of all people.
+Hit the bug and its cause, not the developer!

 Clean up your own mess: